If you seek to know everything about the Großglockner you can visit a permanent exhibition dedicated to the highest peak of Austria

 Image gallery: Exhibition “Under the spell of the Grossglockner”

-In the Glocknerhaus in Kals am Grossglockner, a permanent exhibition is dedicated to the "King of the Eastern Alps".
-The 3,798 m high Mt Grossglockner is part of the Glockner Group, a mountain range in the High Tauern.
-It was climbed for the first time in 1800 and is among the most climbed mountains.
+The Glocknerhaus in Kals am Grossglockner hosts a permanent exhibition on the "King of the Eastern Alps".
+The 3,798 m high Mt Grossglockner or Glockner belongs to the Glockner Group, a mountain range in the Hohe Tauern.
+First ascended in 1800, it is one of the most frequented summits of the present day.

-A part of the exhibition "Under the spell of the Grossglockner" is dedicated to the High Tauern National Park, where the Glocknerhaus building and the village of Kals are located.
-Findings of the valley which date back to the 2nd millennium BC and to Roman Age can be admired.
-Also the hard life during the last centuries in the Kalser valley, with all its traditions is shown.
-The exhibition is topped off with a collection of minerals found in the Glockner Group.
+A section of the "Under the spell of the Grossglockner" is devoted to the Hohe Tauern national park which also consists of the Glocknerhaus and the village of Kals.
+The remains found in the valley are from the 2nd millennium BC and the Roman Empire.
+Visitors learn more about the hard life of the mountain farmers living in the Kalser Tal valley during the last centuries, as well as the inhabitants' traditions and customs.
+The permanent exhibition is completed by a collection of minerals found in the Glockner group.

 Contact info